epiforecasts/WuhanSeedingVsTransmission/vignettes/output.md

 in the available data.
 This means that our model estimates may be both spuriously precise and potentially biased.
-There is some evidence of this in our results as the scenarios with the highest acceptance rate were on the edge of our scenario grid both for event size and R0.
+There is some evidence of this in our results as the scenarios with the highest acceptance rate were on the edge of our scenario grid both for event size, event duration, and mean serial interval.
+This is likely the result of these scenarios reducing volatility and therefore having narrower distributions of estimated cases.
+Indeed, we found that R0 estimates were comparable as event size decreased and event duration increased.
-However, until more is known about the outbreak this cannot be easily assessed and our scenarios represent our understanding of the current state of knowledge.
-A previous study also looked at varying the event size and the impact that this had on R0 estimates using a branching process \[4\].
-Our work builds on this by also looking at event duration, including reporting delays, and conditioning across multiple time points.
+Expert knowledge relating to the size and duration of the intial event may help clarify this issue.
+Alternatively other estimates of R0 may be used to indicate which event size and event duration scenarios are most plausible.
+A previous study also looked at varying the event size and the impact that this had on R0 estimates using a branching process
+\[4\].
+Our work builds on this by also looking at event duration, including reporting delays, and using a different approach to condition on observed cases.
 For comparable scenarios our results were similar to those previously published but we found that R0 estimates were highly sensitive to variation in the assumed serial interval, event size, and event duration.
 We made use of a highly reproducible framework (an R package) and have released all of our code as open-source.
 This means